Konsing/Deep-Q-Network-DQN-Implementation-and-Training-for-Reinforcement-Learning/README.md

 # Deep Q-Network (DQN) Implementation and Training for Reinforcement Learning

 This repository contains the Jupyter notebook for Programming Assignment 3.
-The assignment focuses on implementing a specific part of a deep Q-network (DQN) training script.
+The assignment focuses on implementing and training a deep Q-network (DQN), a type of reinforcement learning algorithm.
 Follow the instructions below to set up and run the notebook.

+## Project Overview

+### Description

+The goal of this project is to implement a Deep Q-Network (DQN) for a reinforcement learning task.
+DQNs are a type of deep learning model used to solve problems where an agent learns to make decisions by interacting with an environment.
+The key components of this project include:

+1. **Understanding DQN**: Learning the theoretical aspects of DQN, including how it approximates Q-values using neural networks.
+2. **Implementation**: Implementing the DQN algorithm from scratch, including the neural network architecture, experience replay mechanism, and target network updates.
+3. **Training**: Training the DQN on a given environment to learn an optimal policy for decision-making.
+4. **Testing and Evaluation**: Evaluating the performance of the trained model and understanding its behavior.

+### Significance

+Deep Q-Networks are significant in the field of artificial intelligence and machine learning for several reasons:

+1. **Breakthrough in Reinforcement Learning**: DQNs were a major breakthrough in reinforcement learning, demonstrating that deep neural networks can be used to approximate complex policies and value functions.
+2. **Wide Applicability**: DQNs can be applied to various tasks, including game playing, robotic control, and autonomous driving.
+3. **Foundation for Advanced Algorithms**: Understanding and implementing DQNs provides a foundation for more advanced reinforcement learning algorithms like Double DQN, Dueling DQN, and Deep Deterministic Policy Gradient (DDPG).

+## File Structure

+- `PA3.ipynb`: The main Jupyter notebook containing the assignment instructions, code cells, and markdown documentation.
+- `Layers.py`: Contains the code for different layers used in the DQN model.
+- `DQN.py`: The script for setting up and training the deep Q-network.

 ## Setup Instructions